Melanesian mythology: Creation of mankind

-In the Admiralty Islands, one myth exists about a lonely man who longed for a wife cut down a tree from the forest and fashioned the trunk into the figure of a woman.
-When he finished that, he said, "My wood there, become a woman!", and the wooden figure came to life.
+In the Admiralty Islands, one myth exists about a lonely man who longed for a wife and so commanded a carved wooden figure of a woman to come to life.

-In the Banks Islands, a somewhat more elaborate tale is told.
-The deity Qat was the first to make humans, cutting wood out of the dracaena tree and forming it into six figures, three men and three women.
-When he had finished them, he hid them away for three days, after which he brought them forth and set them up.
-Dancing in front of them and seeing that they began to move, he beat the drum before them, and they moved still more, and "thus he beguiled them into life, so that they could stand of themselves."
-Then he divided them into three pairs as husband and wife.
-Marawa, an envious man, saw what Qat had made and determined to do likewise.
-So he took another kind of wood, and when he had fashioned the images, he set them up and beat the drum before them, and gave them life.
-But when he saw them move, he dug a pit and covered the bottom with coconut fronds, burying his men and women in it for seven days; and when he dug them up again, he found them lifeless and decomposed, this being the origin of death among men.
-According to another version from the same area, while the first man was made of red clay by Qat, he created the first woman of rods and rings of supple twigs covered with the spathes of sago palms, just as they make the tall hats used in sacred dances.
+In the Banks Islands, the deity Qat is described as the first to make humans, cutting wood out of the dracaena tree and forming it into six figures, three men and three women.
+After hiding them away for three days, he brought them to life and divided them into three married pairs.
+Marawa, an envious man, saw what Qat had made and took another kind of wood and gave them life.
+When he saw them move, he dug a pit and covered the bottom with coconut fronds, burying his men and women in it for seven days.
+After he dug them up again, he found them lifeless, this being regarded as the origin of death among men.
+According to another version from the same area, while the first man was made of red clay by Qat, he created the first woman of rods and rings of twigs covered with the spathes of sago palms, which are used to make the tall hats used in sacred dances.

 A tale of the creation of man from earth is told in the New Hebrides.
 It involves a godlike figure, Takaro, who made ten male figures from mud, and breathed life into them.
 He then threw a fruit at one of them, which transformed the man into a woman.

-A still different version is that from New Britain.
-In the beginning a being drew two male figures upon the ground, and then, cutting himself with a knife, sprinkled the two drawings with his blood and covered them over with leaves, the result being that they came to life as To-Kabinana and To-Karvuvu.
-To-Kabinana then climbed a coconut-tree, and picking two unripe coconuts, he threw them to the ground, where they burst and changed into two women, whom he took as his wives.
+Another myth from New Britain describes a being drawing two male figures upon the ground, sprinkling the drawings with his own blood, and covering them over with leaves, the result being that they came to life as two men, To-Kabinana and To-Karvuvu.
+To-Kabinana then climbed a coconut-tree, and picking two unripe coconuts, threw them to the ground, where they burst and changed into two women, whom he took as his wives.
+Then To-Karvuvu tried to do the same, except that he threw the nuts to the ground point downward, and the women that arose from them had flat ugly noses.